soumyadutta-cse/soumyadutta-cse.github.io/_pages/about.md

 <p>
 <span style="color:blue">
-<b>** I will be joining the Department of Computer Science and Engineering (CSE) as an Assistant Professor at the Indian Institute of Technology, Kanpur (IITK) in Fall 2022.
-There will be several positions for all levels of students available in my group to conduct exciting and state-of-the-art research and projects on machine learning for visual computing, big data visual analytics, and data science.
-More information coming soon!</b> **
+<b>** There are several positions available for all levels of students in my group to conduct exciting and state-of-the-art research and projects on machine learning for visual computing, big data visual analytics, and data science. <u> If you are interested in working with me, please send me an email with your CV at soumyad [at] cse [dot] iitk [dot] ac [dot] in</u> </b> **
 </span>
 </p>